cezarsmpio/boss-validator/README.md

 ## Messages

-For each validator, also have a error message.
-There is also a default message to cases where doesn't have a message to a validator, this is the `default` and you can override it.
+For each validator, there is a specific error message.
+There is also a default message for cases where there isn't a specific message for that validator, this is `default` and you can override it.

 ```javascript
 const messages = {